The 2016 Festival will take place from Wednesday 23 March – Sunday 17 April 2016.

 The Festival maintains a database of all interested, potential venues.
 This database is accessible to producers interested in registering a show in the Festival.
 The individual show producers will select venues to contact from this database according to their needs.
 Location, capacity and availability will determine which venues they approach for further information.
 If producers are interested in performing their show in a particular venue they will negotiate the hire agreement directly with that venue.
 Venues are expected to agree to ‘Terms and Conditions’ for participating in the Festival.
 The producer(s) of the shows in your venue will provide this document for you to sign as part of their show registration process.

-To express interest in being a Comedy Festival venue, please email email@example.com and we will add you to our database.
-In October we will contact all venues in our database to confirm their details and their availability during the 2015 Festival.
+To express interest in being a Comedy Festival venue, please fill in the form here and we will add you to our database.
+In October 2015 we will contact all venues in our database to confirm their details and their availability during the 2016 Festival.
 Producers will be searching for venues in October and November and must have their venue locked in before registrations close in late November.